fernandezfran/lithiation_protocol/README.md

 pip install -r requirements.txt
 ```

-You also need a DFTB+ executable.
-In case the minimizations and equilibrations
+You also need a [DFTB+](https://github.com/dftbplus/dftbplus) executable.
+In case
-want to be done with other software you cand modify the `run.sh` file to do these
+the minimizations and equilibrations want to be done with other software you can
-two steps in another way.
+modify the `run.sh` file to do these two steps in another way.